bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 Most of these are standard questions.
 Some questions were asked indirectly using a UI scenario.

 Manager round - Depends.
-Some HR questions (why you want to move / join), mostly tech questions.
+Expect some HR questions (why do you want to move, what are you looking for in new role), and some tech questions (authentication, cookies, new react features, .
 For me it was - how authentication, cookies, what all cookie contains, react new version, how do you learn, etc
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5Mzk4Nzc1NiwtOTcwODAyMTU0LDE2ND
+eyJoaXN0b3J5IjpbLTEzNzI0NTk3MywtOTcwODAyMTU0LDE2ND
 A0MzI1ODRdfQ==
 -->